ebarooni/capacitor-calendar/SECURITY.md

 ## Capacitor Compatibility

-The plugin will always support the previous and the latest major release of Capacitor.
+The compatibility matrix of the plugin with Capacitor is as follows:

 | Plugin Version | Capacitor Version |
 | :------------: | :---------------: |